ZETA (fusion reactor): Public release, worldwide interest

-As planned, the US also released a large batch of results from their smaller pinch machines.
+As planned, the U.S. also released a large batch of results from their smaller pinch machines.
 Many of them were also giving off neutrons, although ZETA was stabilised for much longer periods and generating more neutrons, by a factor of about 1000.
-When questioned about the success in the UK, Strauss denied that the US was behind in the fusion race.
+When questioned about the success in the UK, Strauss denied that the U.S. was behind in the fusion race.
 When reporting on the topic, The New York Times chose to focus on Los Alamos' Columbus II, only mentioning ZETA later in the article, and then concluded the two countries were "neck and neck."
-Other reports from the US generally gave equal support to both programmes.
-Newspapers from the rest of the world were more favourable to the UK; Radio Moscow went so far to publicly congratulate the UK while failing to mention the US results at all.
+Other reports from the U.S. generally gave equal support to both programmes.
+Newspapers from the rest of the world were more favourable to the UK; Radio Moscow went so far to publicly congratulate the UK while failing to mention the U.S. results at all.

 As ZETA continued to generate positive results, plans were made to build a follow-on machine.
 The new design was announced in May; ZETA II would be a significantly larger US$14 million machine whose explicit goal would be to reach 100 million K, and generate net power.
 This announcement gathered praise even in the US; The New York Times ran a story about the new version.
 Machines similar to ZETA were being announced around the world; Osaka University announced their pinch machine was even more successful than ZETA, the Aldermaston team announced positive results from their Sceptre machine costing only US$28,000, and a new reactor was built in Uppsala University that was presented publicly later that year.
 The Efremov Institute in Leningrad began construction of a smaller version of ZETA, although still larger than most, known as Alpha.